abordino/portfolio-website/content/teaching/_index.md

 ---

 ## Service
-- I have reviewed for the Annals of Statistics, Bernoulli, the Journal of Business & Economic Statistics, and the Journal of Statistical Planning and Inference.
+- I have reviewed for the Annals of Statistics, the Journal of the Royal Statistical Society Series B, Bernoulli, the Journal of Business & Economic Statistics, and the Journal of Statistical Planning and Inference.

 ## Teaching & other activities